Owais7174/sales_dashboard/README.md

 Questions Addressed (KPIs)
-This dashboard answers the following business questions:
+-This dashboard answers the following business questions:

-Compare sales and profits across months.
+1.Compare sales and profits across months.
-Which month generated the highest sales and profit?
+2.Which month generated the highest sales and profit?
-Who purchased more products – Men or Women?
+3.Who purchased more products – Men or Women?
-What are the different payment modes used?
+4.What are the different payment modes used?
-List the top 5 states contributing to total sales.
+5.List the top 5 states contributing to total sales.
-Analyze the relationship between product categories and profits.
+6.Analyze the relationship between product categories and profits.
-Which sales channel contributed the most to sales?
+7.Which sales channel contributed the most to sales?
-What percentage of total products were delivered successfully?
+8.What percentage of total products were delivered successfully?

 Here’s a personalized version for your dashboard README:
 - <a href"https://github.com/Owais7174/sales_dashboard/blob/main/Screenshot%20.png"

-Ecommerce Sales Dashboard (Interactive Dashboard Creation using Power BI) Project Objective
+Ecommerce Sales Dashboard (Interactive Dashboard Creation using Power BI):
+Project Objective:
-The objective of this project is to create a comprehensive annual sales report for an ecommerce store.
+-The objective of this project is to create a comprehensive annual sales report for an ecommerce store.
 This dashboard helps the store owner analyze sales data from 2022, identify customer trends, and build strategies to increase sales in 2023 and 2024.

-Dataset Used
+Dataset Used:
-The dataset contains key sales information, including customer details, product categories, payment methods, and state-wise sales distribution.
+-The dataset contains key sales information, including customer details, product categories, payment methods, and state-wise sales distribution.

 Questions Addressed (KPIs)
 This dashboard answers the following business questions: